Kufra: After the war

 After the Axis were expelled from North Africa, and when after the war it became part of independent Libya, the Buma airfield at Kufra was used little and fell into disrepair.
 The town surrounding the oasis is still dominated by the old fort of El Tag, built by the Italians in the mid-1930s.

 On 26 August 2008, a hijacked Sudanese Boeing 737 landed at Kufra Airport after having departed from Nyala Airport, Darfur, for Khartoum.
 Earlier, Egyptian authorities had refused to allow the plane to land in their national capital, Cairo.

 In recent decades, Kufra has become a major point on the route of African migrants who try to reach Europe by various routes, and some of whom get incarcerated in Kufra's notorious prison.

 During the 2011 Libyan Civil War, the area was reported to be under control of anti-Gaddafi forces and not the government of Muammar Gaddafi on 2 April 2011.
 On 28 April 2011, loyalist forces reportedly re-captured Kufra.
 There were no reports of casualties in the fighting for the town after the rebels put up only light resistance.
 By 6 May 2011 the town had been retaken by the Libyan rebels.
 In February 2012, fighting between the Tobu and Zuwayya tribes killed over a hundred people and the town became a focal point for mass human rights violations of refugees and migrants.

+In 2026 it was found that the area was the site of an operation which trafficked weapons and Columbian mercenaries during the Sudanese civil war.